Requirements for students entering with a BS

 4. Focus Course Work (7 courses, 21 credits):

 The remaining courses should be selected by students in consultation with their advisor(s).
 These elective courses should be relevant to dissertation work, and must be at the graduate level (100 or above).
-No more than 3 credits of independent study can be counted.
+No more than 3 credits of independent study can be counted, and internship (ME299) credits cannot count as elective credits.
 The Department recommends a design course as part of the program of study.
-These courses need not be taken in mechanical engineering.
-With advisor approval, students may take their focus coursework at the graduate level in other disciplines.
+Focus coursework can consist of courses outside Mechanical Engineering with advisor approval.

 5. Seminar (no credit):